finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentsApi.md

 # **getInstrumentPropertyTimeSeries**
 > ResourceListOfPropertyInterval getInstrumentPropertyTimeSeries(identifierType, identifier, propertyKey, identifierEffectiveAt, asAt, filter, page, limit)

-[EXPERIMENTAL] Get the time series of an instrument property
+[EARLY ACCESS] Get the time series of an instrument property

 List the complete time series of an instrument property.